 You may have heard of co-occurring mental health diagnoses.
 In drug and alcohol addiction treatment, therapists acknowledge that substance abuse is not a sign of moral deficiency.
 Rather, it is a combination of underlying mental disorders and overt addictions to one or more substances.
 Because both conditions influence one another, therapists must address them equally with pinpointed modalities.

 - Influence on treatment protocols.
 The presence of a dual diagnosis calls for the setup of a treatment protocol that fully acknowledges the mental illness.
 Healing from drug abuse occurs by treating the mental disorder at the same time.
 Achieving this goal may require the use of appropriate peer group counseling sessions, medications, and family training.

 - Discover the causes of addictive behaviors.
-As noted previously, trauma is instrumental as a possible precursor for drug use.
+As noted previously, unresolved trauma is instrumental as a possible precursor for substance use.
 Sometimes, it worsens mental health conditions, too.
 Combining the trauma model with dual diagnosis treatments is an invaluable tool for future relapse prevention.
 It also identifies everyday stressors that can easily entangle you once more.

 - Break the cycle of abuse.
 What came first, mental illness or a substance abuse disorder?
 Sometimes, the answer is clear.
 At other times, it is impossible to tell.
 No matter which condition occurred initially, ending the vicious cycle of self-medicating calls for concerted action.

 - Build new confidence in coping skills.
 You’ll spend some time on developing coping skills that may be different from the ways you typically handled situations.
 At first, it may seem odd or counterintuitive.
 After a while, they become second nature as you practice during role-playing exercises.
 This process builds your confidence in the ability to handle life’s pressures in a new, healthier way.